Myths and Facts About Striped Bass

-States such as South Carolina, Tennessee, Florida, Arkansas, Virginia and Oklahoma have conducted controlled Scientific Studies on striped bass show similar results, black bass and crappie are not a primary food item of striped bass, and can actually be of benefit to the growth of other sport fish.
+States such as South Carolina, Tennessee, Florida, Arkansas, Virginia and Oklahoma have conducted controlled Striped Bass Scientific Studies that show similar results, black bass and crappie are not a primary food item of striped bass, and can actually be of benefit to the growth of other sport fish.
 The scientific studies all indicates stripers feed almost exclusively on shad and live primarily in open waters.So why all the Striped Bass controversy?

 Some of the misleading myths about Striped Bass heard currently and through the years include:

 Stripers prefer soft fined fish like the shad and will rarely eat game-fish such as Bass and crappie.

 In the 1970s and 1980s, Fisheries Biologist conducted numerous Studies on the feeding habits and preferences of striped bass in fresh water reservoirs.
 As the Biologists' knew, study after study after study done by a variety of State Fish and Game agencies and universities indicated striped bass greatly preferred the forage species such as shad or alewife and rarely ate other fish.

 Results indicated stripers preferred to eat fish that had no spines, Not the sharp spine species like on the backs of Bass and Crappie.
 Armed with information from these studies, the Arkansas Game and Fish Commission felt confident that, as long as there were good numbers of shad in the Arkansas Lakes where Stripers are stocked, it was safe to continue stocking Striped bass.

 A striped bass can eat its weight in fish each day.

 Have you ever read about any biological creature that could eat its weight in food a day?